joe7575/techage/manuals/manual_ta4_EN.md

 With the help of an isolating transformer, two power grids can be connected to form a larger network.
 The isolation transformer can transmit electricity in both directions.

-The isolation transformer can transmit up to 100 ku.
+The isolation transformer can transmit up to 300 ku.
+The maximum value is adjustable via the wrench menu.

 [ta4_transformer|image]